VanZandtr/budget-app/README.md

 - Track one-time expenses with descriptions and amounts
 - Smart budget calculation - category budgets immediately deduct from remaining budget
 - Real-time budget calculations and visual feedback
-- Reset individual categories or the entire application
+- Reset individual categories or clear the entire budget
+- Firebase database integration for sharing between devices
+- Simple 3-step workflow for shared budgets
-- Data persistence using browser localStorage
+- Data persistence using both cloud and local storage
-- Share your budget via URL with data compression
-- URL character count warning to ensure compatibility
 - Responsive design for mobile and desktop
 - Visual indicators for budget status

 ## How to Use

+### Basic Budget Management
 1. **Set Your Income**: Enter your monthly income and click "Set Income" (click the pencil icon to edit later)
 2. **Add Recurring Expenses**: Add fixed monthly expenses like rent or subscriptions that automatically deduct from your budget
 3. **Add Categories**: Create budget categories like "Groceries", "Entertainment", etc. with monthly budget amounts
 4. **Track Expenses**: Add expenses to each category with descriptions and amounts
 5. **Monitor Budget**: Watch your remaining budget update in real-time with visual progress bars

-6. **Manage Data**: Reset category expenses, delete categories, or reset the entire application
-7. **Share Your Budget**: Generate a shareable URL to access your budget on other devices
+### Sharing Between Devices (or with Family)
+1. **Step 1: Get Latest Budget**: First check connection, then pull the latest budget from the database
+2. **Step 2: Update Budget**: Make your changes to recurring expenses and categories
+3. **Step 3: Save Your Changes**: Push your updated budget back to the database

+Both users should follow these three steps to avoid conflicts.
+Always pull before making changes!

 ## Hosting on GitHub Pages